arvind-handa123/namaste-react/README.md

 - import Header from "./components/Header"; OR
 - import Header from "./components/Header.js"
 - Never keep any hard coded data into your component file.
+- Never create useState variable inside condition like if else otherwise it will create inconsistency in your program.
+- Never create useState variable inside for loop.
+- Don't create useState variable inside pure JS function also.
+- Alway write useState statment on genining os component code. bcz JS is single threaded synchronuous language so it will run your code line by line.

 # Two types of export and import